The growth of CBD in the UK

 In April, the Daily Mail released a piece on celebrities who utilise cannabis oil for its perceived medical benefits.
 Jennifer Aniston claims that CBD oil assists her with pain management, stress and anxiety.
 Actress Olivia Wilde benefits from the topical application of CBD.
 Both actresses acknowledge the wormhole of dependency that painkillers can put individuals through and recognise CBD oil as an alternative health remedy.

-Another advocate for CBD oil as a medicinal alternative for anxiety and stress management is super model Alessandra Ambrosio.
+Another advocate for CBD oil as a medicinal alternative for anxiety and stress management is supermodel Alessandra Ambrosio.
 The supermodel uses it to calm her nerves and get a restful night’s sleep before big runway shows.

 Although there aren’t enough global scientific studies to support the medicinal claims surrounding cannabis oil, many celebrities use the cannabidiol to treat a variety of conditions.
-Some notable mentions are; Morgan Freeman who uses CBD oil to treat fibromyalgia, Michael J.Fox who used cannabis to prolong his acting career despite being a chronic sufferer of Parkinson’s Disease, and Sam Simon, creator of The Simpsons, who despite passing away from terminal colon cancer in 2012, managed to extend his remaining time on earth from 6 months to 3 years.For Michael Fox, CBD instilled a hope for his acting career.
+Some notable mentions are; Morgan Freeman who uses CBD oil to treat fibromyalgia, Michael J.Fox who used cannabis to prolong his acting career despite being a chronic sufferer of Parkinson’s Disease, and Sam Simon, creator of The Simpsons, who despite passing away from terminal colon cancer in 2012, managed to extend his remaining time on earth from 6 months to 3 years.For Michael Fox, CBD instilled hope for his acting career.
 Image via Pop.[/caption]

 WADA, Sports and Cannabidiol

-With the World Doping Association recently lifting the ban on the use of cannabidiol by professional athletes, the applicational uses of CBD for pain management and recovery within the sport are becoming more common in a variety of sporting fields.
+With the World Doping Association recently lifting the ban on the use of cannabidiol by professional athletes, the applicational methods of CBD for pain management and recovery within the sport are becoming more common in a variety of sporting fields.

 UFC fighter Nate Diaz vapes CBD to help with inflammation and rapid recovery.
 Furthermore, a variety of NFL players are using ‘medical marijuana’ as an alternative to the addictive opioid pain medication.For Nate Diaz, using CBD over opioid pain medication was worth the legal risks.
 Image via Hempseeds.[/caption]